 ● Voters rejected America’s political establishment in 2016 by voting for Donald Trump, a populist.
 His opponent, Hillary Clinton, was too easily seen as representing an out-of-touch and uncaring political elite.
 Trump retained much of his support in 2020, although he failed to win the election.

 ● Corruption can undermine people’s trust in governments.
 For example, as reported by Time Magazine, “For Young Pakistanis, Democracy’s a Drag” because of the corruption that accompanied its introduction; in a 2013 survey, 32% said that they thought that military rule would be better and 38% wanted Sharia law.

 ● Some examples of unacceptable authoritarian governments being overthrown were reported in a short Foreign Affairs article, Demystifying the Arab Spring.

-The precise reasons are hard to identify, and vary from country to country, but all reflect discontent with the status quo and distrust of mainstream parties.
+The precise reasons are hard to identify, and vary from country to country, but all reflect discontent with the status quo and disillusion with politicians.
 There have been many political failures recently: